Making a will in Australia by yourself

 - Decide whether you will use a DIY kit, or if you prefer the guidance of a professional solicitor.
 If you choose the DIY option, it is a good idea to have a solicitor look it over anyway.
 There are lots of kits available online and some superannuation and insurance companies now offer them free as part of your policy.

 - Ensure you understand the specific legal requirements for your state.
-Visit your state’s Public Trustee website to learn what is legally required of you in your area.
+Visit your state’s Public Trustee website to learn what is required in your area to create these legal documents.

 What you need to start making a will in Australia